A Brief History Of The College

 Course workbooks for a new course which consisted of 17 units as described in the Community Services Training Package CHC08 delivered in 8 modules, were designed and written.
 They meet the ASQA Guidelines and utilise the content of the original Counselling Course, A suitable arrangement for the College to continue to provide a Nationally Accredited Diploma of Counselling was negotiated as a partnership with –TAFE New England.

-2014 – current – The partnership arrangement with TAFE finished.
+2014 – 2021 – The partnership arrangement with TAFE finished.
 A new partnership has been negotiated with Anglicare College – the RTO of Anglicare NSW South, NSW West and ACT.
 Anglicare College are keen to have the course, which has been developed and sustained by the efforts of many individuals in the New England and North West of NSW, continue and be delivered throughout the state and beyond.

 OF OUR FOUNDER, LOIS REID